Random Source

 Gaussian random vector.

-If there are channels in the block, then each output sample is a random vector of independent data.
+If there are channels in a block, then each output sample is a random vector of independent data.
 We can write the Gaussian random vector as , where , where и - are the mean and variance of channels, respectively.
 The covariance matrix of the vector is a diagonal matrix represented as

 .